 The Sprue Bushing

-Typically, the critical dimensions of a sprue bushing are determined by the viscosity of the molding material, the volume of material traveling through the runner system, and the thickness of the mold plates of the A half of the mold.
+This part is made from hardened tool steel and is highly polished for optimum effectiveness to minimize stickiness.
+It is a replaceable part of the mold.
+A sprue bushing is critical for typical molding applications where conditions are dictated by parameters such as viscosity of the molding material, the volume of material flowing through the runner system, and the thickness of the mold plate of half of the cavity-half of the mold.

-The mold components that form the molded part are the A and B plates.
+The mold components that form the molded part are the core and cavity plates(also A and B plate).

-To take advantage of the ejector system (usually located in the B half of the mold) we mold the plastic product in the B plate whenever possible.
+To take advantage of the ejector system (usually located in the core half of the mold), we mold the plastic product in the core plate whenever possible.

-However, there are some situations in which the plastic product design requires some of the cavity image to be placed in the A plate, such as in a three-plate mold .
+However, some situations in which the plastic product design requires some of the plastic parts to be placed in the cavity plate for surface-looking consideration.

 Figure 2 shows the A and B plates from a standard two-plate mold used to make triangular plastic safety signs.